Last Updated on July 11, 2023

 If think silicosis has already done some damage, they may want a lung CT scan, bronchoscopy, or biopsy.
 Some of this can help establish a baseline to continue monitoring your health.
 Either way, the upfront cost will be worth it if you’re able to prevent damage at a later date.

 If your doctor establishes that you have silicosis, it’s not the end of the world.
-The medical community has some experience in how to treat silicosis.
-You will, however, have some lifestyle changes.
+The medical community has considerable experience in providing treatment for silicosis.
+Silicosis treatment does, however, involve some lifestyle changes.
 Obviously, you need to eliminate any additional exposure.
-You may also get an inhaler to help decrease sputum or to relax your air tubes.
+You may also need to start using an inhaler to help decrease sputum and/or relax your air tubes.

-If your silicosis is more advanced, you may need oxygen on a regular basis.
+If your silicosis is more advanced, your treatment may involve using oxygen on a regular basis.
 The most extreme cases may even see you put on the list for a lung transplant.

 Once the disease sets in, you’ll have to avoid airborne irritants like smoke, pollen, and air pollution.
 Managing the disease takes a lot of care, and there’s no getting around the fact that it will be expensive.

 We don’t want to scare anyone.
-The bottom line—silicosis is real and needs to be a concern.
-Do your best to focus on prevention and you can alleviate or bypass most of these concerns.
+The bottom line—what silicosis represents is a real concern.
+It needs to be addressed at the outset and for anyone who has had prolonged exposure or feels they may have contracted silicosis.
+As an employer, do your best to focus on prevention.
+This can help you alleviate or bypass most of these concerns.